 Revisions have been made to the ESF application and can be downloaded from this website.

-It is the responsibility of the Responsible Lion to complete the Applicant Portion, the Sponsoring Club Portion and the Cover Sheet.
-The Responsible Lion will confirm eligibility of the applicant as outline in these instructions, will work with the surgeon’s contact person in regard to the type of surgery needed and the rates accepted for the surgery.
+It is the function of the appointed Responsible Lion to complete the Applicant Portion, the Sponsoring Club Portion, and the Cover Sheet.
+The Responsible Lion will confirm the eligibility of the applicant as outline in these instructions, will work with the surgeon’s contact person in regard to the type of surgery needed, and the rates accepted for the surgery.
 Once the cost of the surgery has been determined, the Responsible Lion will provide sufficient information to confirm that all portions of the cost of the surgery will be covered.